ilbers/isar/doc/user_manual.md

 Isar can build 32-bit packages as part of a 64-bit image build and also enable the image with the necessary packages.
 To activate compat support, set `ISAR_ENABLE_COMPAT_ARCH = "1"` in `local.conf`.
-This will install necessary build dependencies in the buildchroot.
+This will install necessary build dependencies in the schroot rootfs.

 For all dpkg package recipes, Isar automatically provides a `<package>-compat` target that builds the package for the `COMPAT_DISTRO_ARCH`.
 This can be